There is quite the market for APO telescopes.

 You can’t go wrong with either visual or imaging use – it’s a great telescope that does a little bit of everything with its strengths in its carbon fiber tube and optical system.

-If you have the budget and are willing to invest more in high-quality accessories to get it out and observing, the ES telescope is well worth the buy.
+In my opinion, if you have the budget and are willing to invest more in high-quality accessories to get it out and observing, the 102 APO telescope is well worth the buy.